gerardroche/sublime-phpunit/README.md

 ### Autocommands

-You can configure `on_post_save` to run the "Test File" command when views are saved:
+You can configure the `on_post_save` event to run the "Test File" command when views are saved.
+This will instruct the runner to automatically run a test every time it is saved.

 Menu → Preferences → Settings